eporsche/daybreak/README.md

 ## Open Todos

+- [ ] Documentation
-- [] Add automatic pause times after "x" working hours
+- [ ] Add automatic pause times after "x" working hours
-- [] Include holiday importer for other countries
+- [ ] Include holiday importer for other countries
-- [] Make timezone of location configurable and make use of it
+- [ ] Make timezone of location configurable and make use of it
-- [] Add more absence times calculators
+- [ ] Add more absence times calculators
-- [] Add extended datatables and disable employee switcher
+- [ ] Add extended datatables and disable employee switcher
+- [ ] More Tests

 ## Security Vulnerabilities